DanieleFi/ADMThirdHomework/README.md

-# ADMThirdHomework
-Third homework for Algorithmic Methods of Data Mining - Group #19
+# Homework 3 - Find the perfect place to stay in Texas!

 To do list: